ljw2024polyu/HPR-web-test/site/hprlp/_sources/Citing HPR-LP.md.txt

 # Citing HPR-LP

-If you use HPR-LP for published work, we encourage you to put a star on [Github](https://github.com/PolyU-IOR/HPR-LP) and cite the papers.
+If you use HPR-LP in your research, please star the project on [GitHub](https://github.com/PolyU-IOR/HPR-LP) and cite the following papers.

-The first paper is a practical work, introducing an efficient GPU-based HPR-LP solver with adaptive restart and penalty updates, validated through large-scale experiments.
+The first paper presents the GPU-based HPR-LP solver with adaptive restart and penalty updates, validated on large-scale benchmarks.
 ```bibtex
 @article{chen2024hpr,
   title={HPR-LP: An implementation of an HPR method for solving linear programming},